lightning/bolts/00-introduction.md

 * `chain_hash`:
    * Used in several of the BOLT documents to denote the genesis hash of a target blockchain.
-This allows nodes to create and reference channels on several blockchains.
-Nodes are to ignore any messages which reference a `chain_hash` that are unknown to them.
+This allows *nodes* to create and reference *channels* on several blockchains.
+Nodes are to ignore any messages that reference a `chain_hash` that are unknown to them.
 Unlike `bitcoin-cli`, the hash is not reversed but is used directly.